babohhauru/Machine-Learning/week4/report/Week4 Assignment Report.md

 ​	We know that the number of neighbors can't be too small or too large, otherwise the model will be overfitting, or randomly fit on the surrounding points, causing underfitting.

 (c) We can use a standard logistic classifier as the baseline model.
-The model is trained with the basic features and the hyperparameters are not tuned except for the random state.
+The model will be trained with the basic features.
 Then we can get the confusion matrix as below:

 | Baseline                    | Pre y = 1     | Pre y = -1     |
 | --------------------------- | ------------- | -------------- |